Science Communication (M.S.Com. or G.Dip.)

 Completion time: September to June, including work placement

-Every two weeks we welcome guest lecturers in the field of science communication.
-They showcase career opportunities in the field and provide real world context to the theories and practices taught in class.
-Topics presented range from public speaking tips, science journalism, medical writing, animation, filmmaking for social media, focus group facilitation, media training, and risk communication.
+We welcome weekly guest lecturers in the field of science communication to showcase career opportunities in the field and provide real world context to the theories and practices taught in class.
+Topics vary each year, and may include: communicating science to policy-makers, program development, designing visual assets, filmmaking for social media, focus group facilitation, project management, grant writing, media training, and evaluating public engagement experiences or artifacts.

-Students are required to complete an 8 week internship at an organization involved in communicating science.
-These internship opportunities provide our students with invaluable real world experience and allow them to produce high quality science communication products they can add to their portfolio.
+Students are required to complete an 8-week internship at an organization involved in communicating science.
+These internship opportunities provide our students with invaluable real world experience, expand their professional network, and allow them to produce high quality science communication products they can add to their portfolio.

-Internships take place during the last term of the program, from May-June.
+Internships take place during the last term of the program, typically beginning at the end of June and concluding in August.

 Follow us on social media to learn more about the student experience: